appliedepi/intro_course/README.md

     instructor.
 They make some time to appear.
 -   The exercise will load.
 Once you see the Applied Epi logo appear in the Tutorials pane, you can begin the exercise.
+-   To see the sidebar in the exercise, you may need to adjust the Tutorials pane to be wider.
+You can also adjust the zoom from the “View” menu.
 -   You can view the exercise in this pane, or click the small icon in the upper-left to pop-out into a separate window.